ChrisWiegman/kana/README.md

 `--phpmyadmin` will start an instance of [phpMyAdmin](https://www.phpmyadmin.net) to allow for easier access to the database without needing external tools.

+`--mailpit` will start an instance of [Mailpit](https://github.com/axllent/mailpit) to allow for email capture and troubleshooting.

 `--name` The name flag allows you to run an arbitrary site from anywhere.
 For example, if you already started and stopped a site from a directory called _test_ you can run `kana start --name=test` to start that site from anywhere.
 If you use the `name` flag on a new site it will create that site without a link to any local folder.
 This can be handy for testing a plugin or other configuration but not that none of the other start flags will apply.

 ## Importing an existing WordPress database